hidacow/SHU-CourseHelper/README.md

 ## **Contribute**

-You can star this project, create issues, discussion threads or [buy me a cup of coffee](https://ishs.gq/jz.html)
+You can star this project, create issues, discussion threads or fork it~

 ## License